 - Plant height: In most fields, varieties of medium height (1-1.2 meter tall) are preferable.
 Tall varieties (about 1.4 meter tall) give low yields.
-Very short varieties (less than 1 meter tall) should only be used on favorable fields with low drought or flooding risk. - Duration: Late varieties (170-200 days) are preferable in lower floodprone fields, early varieties (about 120 days) are better suited for upper, drought-prone fields. - Traditional varieties: usually tall, have few tillers, lodge easily, and are low yielding.
-But they can be the better choice on very poor soils or in flood-prone fields. - Improved varieties: usually of medium height, have many tillers, respond to inorganic fertilizer, and can give high yields.
+Very short varieties (less than 1 meter tall) should only be used on favorable fields with low drought or flooding risk. - Duration: Late varieties (more than 150 days) are preferable in lower flood-prone fields, early varieties (less than 120 days) are better suited for upper, drought-prone fields. - Traditional varieties: usually tall, have few tillers, bold grains, lodge easily, and are low yielding.
+But they can be the better choice on very poor soils or in flood-prone fields. - Improved varieties: usually of medium height, have many tillers, slender grains, respond to inorganic fertilizer, and can give high yields.
 They are preferable in most fields.